Tiffany Million: Adult films

 In 1992 she entered the porn industry, making her first appearance in the video Twister.
-By 1994 she had appeared in about 100 X-rated films.
-She also started a production company, Immaculate Video Conceptions, and directed several movies that had a playful, feminist point of view.
+By 1995 she had appeared in about 100 X-rated films.
+She also started a production company, Immaculate Video Conceptions, and produced and directed seven movies that had a playful, feminist point of view.
 In 1994, she was one of the first adult film stars profiled in her own issue of the Carnal Comics line of autobiographical comic books.
 She does acknowledge that she was involved with women in her personal life and, for a time in the mid-'90s, she had a relationship with porn actress and fellow Carnal Comics star Jill Kelly.

 For 20 years, Million worked as a stripper.

 Later career

 After getting an inheritance, she quit the adult business.

 According to her website, she is now a happily married mother of two children.
 She is a self-described libertarian and individualist feminist.

-Today, she goes by the name Sandra Margot-Escott or Sandra Scott and is a bounty hunter and private investigator for Skye-Lane Investigations.
-According to her website, she refuses to answer questions about her former career.
+As of 2007, she was going by the names Sandra Margot-Escott and Sandra Scott and is a bounty hunter and private investigator for Skye-Lane Investigations.
+By no later than 2004, according to her website, she was refusing to answer questions about her pornography career.

 She is featured on the reality TV show, Wife, Mom, Bounty Hunter, which premiered on the WE Channel on April 20, 2007.
 In 2010, she appeared in the documentary After Porn Ends.

-She now is launching a career as radio political talk show host under the name Margot Monday.